cypress-io/cypress/cypress/v1.0/documentation/1-Commands/9-closest.md

 slug: closest
-excerpt: Get the closest ancestor
+excerpt: Get the closest ancestor DOM element

 Get the first DOM element that matches the selector whether it be itself or one of it's ancestors.